jvaleroliet/deepdiggin/README.md

 - Find out wherever a vinyl is scratched or not.
 - Determine the genre of the vinyl.
 - Identification of vinyl from photo.
+- Get value of the record based on discogs price.

 ## Installation